dayzerosec/feedgen/README.md

 There are currently three supported feed types:

  - `h1` which runs the Hackerone generator, which tracks the [latest disclosed Hacktivity](https://hackerone.com/hacktivity?querystring=&filter=type:public&order_direction=DESC&order_field=latest_disclosable_activity_at&followed_only=false) generator
- - `p0` which runs the ProjectZero generator, which tracks the [Project Zero issues list](https://bugs.chromium.org/p/project-zero/issues/list?q=&can=1&sort=-id)
+ - `p0` which runs the ProjectZero generator, which tracks the [Project Zero issues list](https://bugs.chromium.org/p/project-zero/issues/list?q=&can=1&sort=-id).
+One important note about this one is that the feed does not grab dates so it is only accurate after it has been running.
+The first feed generated will be be based purely on ids.
  - `css` is the more generic and useful option.
 It takes in a config file (json) which defines CSS selectors to match page elements that represent different parts of the feed.

 **-t [output type]**